YuriMascarenhasLourenco/canals-assessment/README.md

 The Compose file starts PostgreSQL and builds the NestJS API image.
 The API container applies the Prisma schema before starting the server.

-The checked-in Compose configuration currently has a credential mismatch:
-PostgreSQL is initialized with user `postgres` and password `1234`, while the API container is configured to connect as `postgres` with password `canals`.
-The full-stack command below needs that `DATABASE_URL` corrected in `docker-compose.yml` (or the database credentials changed) before it can connect successfully.
-The local workflow above, which uses `.env.example`, is the working path with the current files.

 ```bash